sjudson/paseto.js/README.md

 ##### Public

-Public PASETO tokens are secured using a signature scheme, meaning _they are not encrypted, only authenticated_.
+Public PASETOs are secured using a signature scheme, meaning _they are not encrypted, only authenticated_.
 The scheme used is either - if `V2` - ed25519 - or if `V1` - RSASSA-PSS over SHA-384.
 They are accessible using the `sign` and `verify` methods for sending and receiving respectively.
 If using `V1`, the provided keys must be PEM encoded.

 ```js
 const signer   = new Paseto.V2();